segaviv/kirigami_tessellations/README.md

 Grant No. 101003104 (MYCLOTH) and the Feodor Lynen Fellowship.

 ## Contact
-Please let us know (aviv.segall, jing.ren@inf.ethz.ch) if you have any question regarding the algorithms/paper or you find any bugs in the code (´；д；`)
+Please let us know (aviv.segall, jing.ren, @inf.ethz.ch) if you have any question regarding the algorithms/paper or you find any bugs in the code (´；д；`)
 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
 For any commercial uses or derivatives, please contact us (aviv.segall, jing.ren, marcel.padilla, sorkine, @inf.ethz.ch). [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)